 Tap on the profile button on the bottom right to see your account, then tap on the “Edit Your Profile” button.
 This is where you complete your profile info.

 Fill out bio and contact information fields.
 This is the only place on Instagram that allows you to use a clickable URL.
-For example, if you were to post a URL in the comment of a photo you post, people who see it won’t be able to click it, so this is the only place you should put your URL – preferably directing people to your website, or wherever you want them to go.
+For example, if you were to post a URL in the comment of a photo you post, people won’t be able to click it, so this is the only place you should put your URL – preferably directing people to your website, or wherever you need them to go.

 As for your bio, you’re limited by character count.
 At a minimum, briefly summarize what you do and where you’re located.
 You can edit this section whenever you’d like so don’t worry if the perfect words aren’t coming to you.